 EFA has now been incorporated with CFA and structural equation modeling (SEM) into exploratory structural equation modeling (ESEM: Asparouhov & Muthén, 2009; Marsh et al., 2014; Morin, Marsh, & Nagengast, 2013).
-Target rotation and bifactor target rotation even makes it possible to rely on a "confirmatory" approach when estimating ESEM and bifactor-ESEM factors, allowing for the specification of the main loadings in a confirmatory manner while cross-loadings are "targeted" to be as close to zero as possible (Asparouhov & Muthén, 2009; Morin, Arens & Marsh, 2016; Reise, 2012).
+Target rotation and bifactor target rotation even makes it possible to rely on a "confirmatory" approach when estimating ESEM and bifactor-ESEM factors, allowing for the specification of the main loadings in a confirmatory manner while cross-loadings are "targeted" to be as close to zero as possible (Asparouhov & Muthén, 2009; Morin et al., 2016; Reise, 2012).
 The ability to combine these approaches (bifactor and ESEM) into a single framework is important given the demonstrated ability of each of these alternative models (CFA, bifactor-CFA, ESEM, bifactor-ESEM; illustrated in Figure 1) at absorbing the sources of multidimensionality that are not explicitly incorporated.
-More precisely (e.g., Asparouhov et al., 2015; Morin, Arens, & Marsh, 2016; Murray, & Johnson, 2013): (a) unmodelled cross-loadings lead to inflated factor correlations in CFA, or inflated cross-loadings in ESEM.
-Recent research conducted within the SDT framework in the work (Sànchez-Oliva et al., 2017) and sport (Myers et al., 2014) settings have demonstrated the conceptual and empirical advantages of a bifactor-ESEM representation of basic need satisfaction measures.
+More precisely (e.g., Asparouhov et al., 2015; Morin et al., 2016; Murray, & Johnson, 2013): (a) unmodelled crossloadings lead to inflated factor correlations in CFA, or inflated G-factor loadings in bifactor-CFA; (b) an unmodelled G-factor leads to inflated factor correlations in CFA, or inflated crossloadings in ESEM.
+Recent research conducted within the SDT framework in the work (Sánchez-Oliva et al., 2017) and sport (Myers et al., 2014) settings have demonstrated the conceptual and empirical advantages of a bifactor-ESEM representation of basic need satisfaction measures.
 In the present study, we extend this verification to the educational area.